Ergoold/deca/README.md

  - `-c`

-   Activate *Clean Mode*, which does not print the repl prompt or the `= ` sign before results
+   Activate *Clean Mode*, which does not print the repl prompt or the `= ` sign before results.

  - `-i`